This page provides an overview of Cloud Bigtable backups.

 Backup and restore requests and backup storage are subject to Bigtable quotas and limits.

 - You cannot read directly from a backup.

-- If you restore a backup to a table in an SSD cluster and then delete the newly restored table, the table deletion might take a while to complete because Bigtable waits for table optimization to finish.
+- If you restore from a backup to a table in an SSD cluster and then delete the newly restored table, the table deletion might take a while to complete because Bigtable waits for table optimization to finish.

 - Backups are zonal and share the same availability guarantees as the cluster where the backup is created.
 Backups do not protect against regional outages.